joereynolds/joereynolds.github.io/drafts/2018-11-23-your-error-messages-suck.md

 }
 ```

-This error's tricky since we don't actually throw or catch any exceptions.
-Unless we refactor the code, the best we can hope for with this amount of
+The best we can hope to achieve with this amount of information is something
-information is something along the lines of:
+along the lines of:

 ```
 public function handle()